Founding Director (2011 – 2020) & Education Specialist

 Education: Masters in Education

-Eliza Fox is an executive assistant at Skidmore, Owings & Merrill, LLP (SOM).
-She worked for a decade in the Executive Offices of the San Francisco Opera during the tenure of General Director David Gockley.
+A 25-year San Francisco resident, Eliza Fox is committed to the cultural life of the city.
+Most recently she has worked on the Bowes Center capital campaign at the San Francisco Conservatory of Music.
+Prior, she was an executive assistant at Skidmore Owings & Merrill, LLP (SOM).
+For a decade she was in the Executive Offices of the San Francisco Opera during the tenure of General Director David Gockley.
 Her passion for vocal music was fostered during childhood as a chorister in the St. Ignatius Loyola Choir in Manhattan under the leadership of Roger Evans.
-She looks forward to bringing music education into the lives of the next generation through Little Opera.
+She enjoys bringing music education into the lives of the next generation through Little Opera.

 Frances Lee (Treasurer) is a nonprofit development professional with 12 years of experience leading fundraising and communications at local and national organizations.
 She is currently the Director of Development at MyPath, a San Francisco based national nonprofit on a mission to power working young people of color to achieve financial security and build wealth.
 Frances studied music education and flute performance at the University of Southern California and California State University Los Angeles.
 She currently sings with the San Francisco Bach Choir.
 She is excited to share her lifelong passion for music with the talented young creators and performers of Little Opera.

 Joyce Ohgi (Secretary) works as a senior user researcher/principal usability engineer whose primary goal is to make technology easier for people to use.
 She studied Human-Computer Interaction at Stanford (BS in Symbolic Systems), so this is a natural fit for her curious mind.
 Joyce hopes, as a board member, to help Little Opera grow and reach more students who want music, art and creativity in their lives.